Planning for pregnancy, for women with type 2 diabetes

 Research shows that planning and preparing for pregnancy, and well-managed diabetes before and during pregnancy, reduces the risk of health problems for mother and baby.

 Remember that with careful planning, and with support from a team of health professionals, women with diabetes will usually have a healthy pregnancy and a healthy baby.

 The best preparation for a healthy pregnancy starts with getting the right advice and assistance before you become pregnant.
 It is recommended that you have a review of your diabetes, and general health, at least three to six months before you start trying for a baby.

-There are other aspects of planning for a healthy pregnancy too, such as screening for diabetes complications, taking nutrient supplements, a review of your current medications and having routine blood tests.
+There are other aspects of planning for a healthy pregnancy too, such as screening for diabetes-related complications, taking nutrient supplements, a review of your current medications and having routine blood tests.

 Make an appointment with your diabetes health professionals as soon as you start thinking about having a baby.
 If you are not sure who to contact or if you live in a rural area where there are limited services, ask your GP about the best options for managing your diabetes during pregnancy.
 This may include shared care between local services and a diabetes and pregnancy team in a major hospital.
 Services such as telehealth may be an option to link your local health professionals with specialist diabetes in pregnancy services.

-If you find you are pregnant sooner than expected, organise an immediate appointment at your closest maternity hospital or see an endocrinologist, diabetes educator/diabetes nurse practitioner with expertise in managing diabetes and pregnancy.
-They will work with you to achieve the best outcome for you and your baby.
+If you find you are pregnant sooner than expected, organise an immediate appointment at your closest maternity hospital or contact your endocrinologist or credentialled diabetes educator.
+These health professionals will work with you to achieve the best outcome for you and your baby.